hirrolot/mazeppa/README.md

 square(a) := *(a, a);
 ```

-`powerSq` implements the famous [exponentiation-by-squaring] algorithm.
-The original program is inefficient: it recursively examines the `x` parameter of `powerSq`, although it is perfectly known at compile-time.
+`powerSq` implements the well-known [exponentiation-by-squaring] algorithm.
+The source program is inefficient: `powerSq` recursively examines its parameter `x`, although in our case it is explicitly set to the constant `7u8` up in `main`.
 Running Mazeppa on `main(a)` will yield the following residual program:

 [exponentiation-by-squaring]: https://en.wikipedia.org/wiki/Exponentiation_by_squaring